- Fall 2020: Apply between October 1-November 30, 2019.

 - All college courses in which you are currently enrolled (these are your preliminary, work-in-progress transcripts)

 - Your final transcripts for work-in-progress as soon as you complete the courses and grades are posted*

-All transcripts, preliminary and final, must be official (received in sealed, unopened envelopes).
+- Paper transcripts must be received in sealed, unopened envelopes.
 Ask your previous schools to send your official transcripts directly to us.